Kind of substance

-The Pentagram Rhythmical Einreibung is simultaneously a reduction and concentration on a few points, as well as a way to address the whole body (from the head to the feet, from the heart to the hands) and offers the patient an opportunity to take hold of his body as a whole and to draw new strength for the next step.
+The pentagram embrocation is simultaneously a reduction and concentration on a few points, as well as a way to address the whole body (from the head to the feet, from the heart to the hands) and offers the patient an opportunity to take hold of his body as a whole and to draw new strength for the next step.
 One can often observe signs of letting go and relaxing, as well as a resumption of the flow of warmth into the periphery as a result of the treatment.

 The term ‘pentagram’ (five-pointed star) refers to old diagrams in which the human body appears to be suspended between the five points and the lines of force that run between these points. (see bibliography)

 Usually Aurum/Lavandula comp. cream is used.
 However, there has also been occasional experience with other substances/preparations, such as Gold Rose Lavender oil (Lichterde), and alternatively a neutral body-care lotion.